Every-Language/everylanguage-backend/docs/current-to-do.md

 add sequence_id to media files

-implement railway backgroudn worker for package tracking
+Fixes

+- RLS for materl

-new schema for playlists
+schema changes

-remove user_version_selections

-PACKAGING
+- add sequence_id to media files
+- redesign playlists schema (denormalize to be compatible with powersync)

-- remove the user_saved_audio_versions_downloads entry??
+- remove user_version_selections table

-great. please read thru my codebase to give yourself context then implement:

-- migration to add version_packages table with storage_provider and object_key. dont do dev/prod column - i have two completely different supabase projects for dev and prod so we'll need to insert into the correct project. also have package_type, version_id, scope_key (build a scope key for audio versions, can be null for text versions as they are the whole bible or alternatively do the scope key as you suggested with|full), created_at, status, error. we'll have one row per version and scope so new builds can upsert
-- i think for checking updated at, lets go with the simple approach with no triggers and compute on demmand. i feel that maintaining a rollup, especially with so many media_files, may be more expensive
+Features

+- server side package generation
+  - add version_packages table with storage_provider and object_key, package_type, version_id, scope_key (for audio versions), created_at, status, error
-- modify the text and audio workers to first check the version_packages table and see if there have been any updates to the media files for that audio version (max updated_at). if not, instantly return zip from version_packages table. if there are updates, notify of background job, rebuild package, update version_packages table, then make new package available
+  - modify text and audio workers to check the version packages table and see if there have been updates

+Roadmap items — what/why
+Visibility flags and public*\* views:
+Add is_public boolean (or visibility enum) to parent tables.
+Create curated views (public_projects, public_bases, etc.) that select only public rows and only public-safe columns.
+Grant anon access to the views; keep direct table access for authenticated only.
+This gives you a stable, cacheable public surface and keeps sensitive columns hidden.
+Private-only children tables:
+For data that must never be public (e.g., finance), create separate tables like project_private_properties with project_id.
+Gate them with a specific permission (e.g., project.read_private) via has_permission.
+This avoids complex per-column visibility and keeps RLS simple.
+Site/domain gating RPC + RLS:
+Table sites(id, domain, context_type, context_id, is_enabled) to map hostnames to contexts (e.g., partner org).
+RPC can_access_site(domain text) returns boolean by checking the mapping and has_permission(auth.uid(), '<context>.read', '<context>', context_id).
+Frontend: after login, call RPC with window.location.host; sign out/redirect if false.
+Caching:
+Put a CDN/Edge (e.g., Cloudflare Worker) in front of your public*\* views.
+Use short TTLs and purges on write events (e.g., invalidate by project id when project.write changes data).
+This yields fast public pages while respecting freshness.